mariacatiana/coffee-shop-web-page/README.md

 ## 👩🏻‍💻 Figma Prototype

-You can check out the initial prototype I built in Figma by following this link: [Figma Prototype](https://www.figma.com/proto/Zq2xJrf8Mqj4GGl8Wp8ffR/Cofee-Shop---FrauenLoop?node-id=8-1273&t=PCTiL5Xms0k6zAMg-1&scaling=scale-down&content-scaling=fixed&page-id=3%3A797)
+You can check out the initial prototype I quickly created in Figma.
+The primary focus was on web development rather than design details.
+Feel free to explore it by following this link: Figma Prototype.: [Figma Prototype](https://www.figma.com/proto/Zq2xJrf8Mqj4GGl8Wp8ffR/Cofee-Shop---FrauenLoop?node-id=8-1273&t=PCTiL5Xms0k6zAMg-1&scaling=scale-down&content-scaling=fixed&page-id=3%3A797)

 ## 👀 Project Overview